OliverDaviesCodes/Mad-matchmaking-Game/README.md

 ![WireFrames](/assets/images/Mad-matchmaking1.png)

 ### Differences in deployed version:
+There were not many differences in my deployed version in the beginners game as it was styled quite effectively.
+Added in a sticker into the heading for style purposes and adjusted some spacing and layout issues
 ## Advanced

 This is the advanced game with 20 cards:
 ![WireFrame2](/assets/images/mad-matchmaking2.png)

 ### Differences in deployed version:
+This was more of a mission to take on due to the size of the cards present so I , moved the layout around quite abit and then adjusted sizing and spacing for the cards and font to make it more visually appealling across all platforms.

 ## Features

 ### Instructions
 * There is a pop up instructions that can be toggled on and off  so that there is an easy understanding of how the game works and its functionality